Chathurangam (2002 film): Plot

 The story is set in Kottayam.
-Atiprackal Jimmy Jacob is everyone's favourite.
-Attuprakkal Jimmy is a wrestler and do-gooder at the college level.
-Seeing his all round abilities and popularity, a minister Kora who runs the KSB party, makes him the college chairman.
-And later he is made the Kottayam district secretary of his party.
+Jimmy Jacob of the Attiprackal house is everyone's favourite.
+Attiprackal Jimmy is a wrestler and do-gooder at the college level.
+Seeing his all round abilities and popularity, minister K.C.
+Korah who runs the Kerala Desham party, makes him the college chairman.
+And later he was made the district secretary of his party and rose to state level politics.

-Jimmy becomes the right hand man of Kora in his fight against minister Poulose but in the process creates new enemies like the IPS officer Nayana.
-But soon Poulose and Kora bury their hatchet and join hands.
+Jimmy becomes the belevent right-hand of cabinet minister K.C.
+Korah in his fight against opposite faction of the kerala deshom party home minister P.P.
+Paulose group. but in the process creates new enemies like the Kottayam SP and IPS officer Nayana Pillai.
+But soon Paulose and Korah bury their hatchet and join hands.
 This makes Jimmy unhappy and he is left out.
 Later Kora frames Jimmy in a murder case.